wildlarva/mcdecoder/src_docs/user_templates.rst

 .. code-block:: bash

-   mcdecoder --template templates --output out arm.yaml
+   mcdecoder generate --template templates --output out arm.yaml

 And the generated files will be: